lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

        for all parameter sets.

       mldsaSeed = bytes[:32]
-      tradKey  = bytes[32:]
+      tradSK  = bytes[32:]

-     Note that while ML-DSA has fixed-length keys (seeds), RSA and ECDSA may not, depending on encoding, so rigorous length-checking is not always possible here.
+     Note that while ML-KEM has fixed-length keys (seeds), RSA and ECDH may not, depending on encoding, so rigorous length-checking of the overall composite key is not always possible.

   2. Output the component private keys

-     output (mldsaSeed, tradKey)
+     output (mldsaSeed, tradSK)
 ~~~
-{: #alg-composite-deserialize-sk title="DeserializeKey(bytes) -> (mldsaSeed, tradKey)"}
+{: #alg-composite-deserialize-sk title="DeserializeKey(bytes) -> (mldsaSeed, tradSK)"}

-## SerializeSignatureValue and DeSerializeSignatureValue
+### SerializeSignatureValue and DeSerializeSignatureValue

 The serialization routine for the CompositeSignatureValue simply concatenates the fixed-length
 ML-DSA signature value with the signature value from the traditional algorithm, as defined below: